-George Cooper sold his new distillery after just 3 years, beginning a succession of different owners which eventually culminated in the site’s purchase in 1891 by Glasgow based blender Gilmour Thompson & Co.
+George Cooper sold his new distillery after just 3 years, beginning a succession of different owners that eventually culminated in the site’s purchase in 1891 by Glasgow based blender Gilmour Thompson & Co.

 Gilmour Thompson remained in charge for over 50 years, overseeing two periods of closure thanks to the wartime rationing of both fuel and grain stocks.
 During the conflict, distillery warehousing was used as barracks for the troops and the site of the regimental commissary can still be seen in the grass outside No. 2 warehouse today.

-The 10 year old is bottled at an impressively high 46% abv, without the use of chill filtering.
+The 10-year-old is bottled at 46% abv, without the use of chill filtering.
 It retails in the UK for around £35 a bottle.